Raptor3um/raptoreum/docs/evm/QUESTIONS.md

 **Currently blocking.** Future MN IPv6 deployments.
 Not blocking mainnet activation.

-**Want from core team.** Confirm "v6 support is a forward- incompatible v2 of the precompile that ships when MN IPv6 is non-trivial in the network" — i.e., delay IPv6 in the precompile until IPv6 MNs are >5% of the active list.
+**Want from core team.** Confirm the deferral.

+**Proposed answer (ratify the default).** Confirm: IPv6 ships as a **v2 precompile at a new address** (additive, non-breaking — v1 keeps serving `uint32` IPv4, returning 0 for IPv6-only MNs) when IPv6 masternodes exceed ~5% of the active list.
+Changing the v1 struct in place would silently break deployed contracts; a parallel v2 address never can.

 ---

 ## Q-A10 — Bug-bounty pool authority (new — pre-Phase 6)

 **Context.** The plan said $1M RTM locked in a multisig as a bug-bounty pool.
 Who controls the multisig?
-Foundation board?
-A 3-of-5 of core devs + community?
 Determines who can sign payouts after a valid disclosure.

 **Currently blocking.** Phase 6 launch.
-Auditors expect the bounty program to be live when they're paid.

 **Want from core team.** Multisig composition + payout authority
-+ release criteria (ImmuneFi-tier severity tiers).
++ release criteria.

+**Proposed answer (reframed for internal-review model).** With the decision that security review is performed by the core team rather than an external firm, the bounty program becomes MORE important — it is now the only paid adversarial pressure on the consensus code.
+Proposal: **3-of-5 multisig held entirely by Raptoreum core team + community members** (Unknown Gravity deliberately excluded — we wrote the code under review, so we must not control payout judgments); severity tiers per the ImmuneFi standard (critical = consensus failure / supply inflation / theft; high = node crash / DoS; etc.); the program goes live **with the public testnet**, scoped first to the EVM surface, paying testnet findings at a reduced tier.
+Pool size and tier amounts are the core team's call.

 ---

 ## How to answer

 Reply on the upstream PR thread, or via a dedicated GitHub Issue per question for traceability.
-Each "Want from core team" point should map to a single decision; if the answer needs follow-up work, the issue becomes the work-tracking ticket.
+Each "Proposed answer" is written so a single 👍 ratifies it; anything amended becomes the work-tracking ticket.
+The ones that gate the next milestone (public testnet) are **Q-A5** (activation) and **Q-A7** (mempool floor); the rest can be ratified asynchronously.